liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/04-updating-a-cluster/01-using-rolling-restarts.markdown

 updates are not supported in rolling restarts, and should instead be done when all cluster nodes are shut down.

-All rolling restart eligible updates can be applied using the rolling restart steps listed earlier.
+All rolling restart-eligible updates can be applied using the rolling restart steps listed above.
 Other updates must be done differently as described next.

 ## Related Topics [](id=related-topics)